psychogenic/spasic_experiment_testing/README.md

    1. Create a package under `spasic.experiment` to hold your files.

 So that's a directory under there, including at least an `__init__.py` file.
-In theory, it's name can be any valid python package name, but it's recommended you name it according to the design you're testing, e.g. `tt_um_factory_test`.
+In theory, its name can be any valid python package name, but it's recommended you name it according to the design you're testing, e.g. `tt_um_factory_test`.

    2. Create a module which contains your experiment/test code.